-Mireille (Ray) Pioppo is a Jewish Inclusion Fellow in RespectAbility’s National Leadership Program for Fall 2019.
+Mireille (Ray) Pioppo was a Jewish Inclusion Apprentice in RespectAbility’s National Leadership Program for Fall 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.
 Originally from New York, Pioppo graduated in 2018 from Elon University in North Carolina with a bachelor’s degree in Human Service Studies.
 She chose to study Human Services because she knew it would equip her with the skills required to serve clients in a variety of public outreach organizations.
 Pioppo recently moved to Potomac, Maryland and is pursuing a career in nonprofit management.
 She hopes to work with marginalized populations in the Washington, D.C. area.

 Determined in her goal to advance human rights, Pioppo is dedicated to many social justice causes.
 She aims to empower others to become leaders in their communities and believes that every individual has the potential to create meaningful change.
 Pioppo is especially passionate about promoting the rights of women and children, both in the U.S. and abroad.

 Pioppo is a dedicated public servant.
 She has interned at domestic violence and human trafficking agencies, helping women and children escape violent situations.
 She hopes to effect change in these communities on a policy level.
 Pioppo also spent much of her time as an undergraduate student working with homeless populations, both in Washington, D.C., and North Carolina.
 A primary focus of Pioppo’s was helping homeless individuals with disabilities find housing and employment, as well as to access public benefits.
 She is especially proud of her role in helping to establish a temporary shelter for homeless women and children.